Have kids today lost their toughness? Their stick-to-it-ness? In essence, are kids lacking GRIT?

 Many more kids seem to want the easy path.
 They want more, with less effort.
 They expect expensive toys, but no chores.
 They expect to be recording stars, without ever practicing their instruments.
 They want to start on the team, but never break a sweat.

-Effort is what is needed.
-Effort is required to hone a skill, to sharpen intellect and refine talent.
-But somehow, we have fallen into a culture that tend to (not always of course) teach kids that the easy path is the preferred path.
-In reality, there are few long term rewards on this path.
+The effort is what is needed.
+The effort is required to hone a skill, sharpen intellect, and refine talent.
+But somehow, we have fallen into a culture that tends to (not always of course) teach kids that the easy path is the preferred path.
+In reality, there are few long-term rewards on this path.